 (19)

-and the rest of the BN.
+Note that when SUB is the empty set, OB j and F j do not need to appear in the BN as they play no role in the distribution of Φ i and the rest of the BN.
 In the case when SUB represents a rectangle, it is a single-element set, and there is only one j, namely j = 1.
-OB
+OB 1 is then taken to be true and consequently F 1 ~ F.

 The multi-rectangle case

 The case that corresponds to the greedy algorithm to which we will be comparing our algorithm is the case where each element sub of the hypothesis space is an ordered set of non-overlapping rectangles.
-Call this hypothesis space , that is, is a set of values that the random variable SUB can take, where each value sub is an ordered set of rectangles.
+Call this hypothesis space SUB, that is, SUB is a set of values that the random variable SUB can take, where each value sub is an ordered set of rectangles.
 Here the prior distribution of SUB is governed by a structure prior parameter q as follows:

 (20)